By Julie Schell, EdD

 Yoon, K.S., Duncan, T., Lee, S.W.-Y., Scarloss, B., & Shapley, K. (2007).
 Reviewing the evidence on how teacher professional development affects student achievement (Issues & Answers Report, REL 2007–No. 033).
 Washington, DC: U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance, Regional Educational Laboratory Southwest.
 Retrieved from http://ies.ed.gov/ncee/edlabs.

-Julie Schell is the Executive Director of Executive Education in the School of Design and Creative Technologies in the College of Fine Arts at The University of Texas at Austin.
+Dr. Julie Schell is the Assistant Dean for Instructional Continuity and Innovation in the College of Fine Arts at The University of Texas at Austin.

 Illustrations by Misa Yamamoto